Codecademy/docs/content/html/concepts/videos/videos.md

 - `muted` ensures there will be no audio output.
 - `loop` will replay the video again once it has finished.

-These attributes can be used together in any order to specify how a video behaves on your webpage.
-You should also note that these attributes can be used with the `controls` attribute too.
+These attributes can be used together in any order to specify how a video behaves on a webpage.
+Also note that these attributes can be used with the `controls` attribute too.

 ## Accessibility with Videos